aerobless/knowledge/🌏 Locations & Travel/🇫🇮 Finland.md

 ---
-description: >-
-  Finland is renowned for its breathtaking nature, thousands of lakes, forests, and the Northern Lights.
+description: Finland is renowned for its breathtaking nature, thousands of lakes, forests, and the Northern Lights.
 cssclasses:
   - img-grid
   - img-zoom
+location: 66.50394779999999,25.7293905
 ---
 # Rovaniemi